RitvikGoparaju/IntegratedTravelPortal/README.md

 buy cheapest Busline5047_1<br>
 sort price descending<br>

+*Note*<br>The Airline/Busline Flight/Bus details can be initialized randomly within the constraints of *Routes* info presented above<br>
 ##Project Highlights
 It, in my opinion, is a wonderful project for it calls for implementing almost all OOPS concepts, like *Inheritence, Polymorphism, Abstraction, Encapsulation, etc.* along with *Function Overloading* & *Operator Overloading* (*Functors* too).

 ##Note
 The requirements of all the base classes can be understood by reading the comments in the respective header files, viz., `Portal.h`, `Airline.h`, `Flight.h`.

-Presently, I am using `Flight` class only for the sake of `Bus`.
+Presently, I am using `Flight` class only for the sake of both `Flight` & `Bus` and `Airline` only for the sake of both `Airline` & `Busline`.
 After all, same members (origin, destination, etc.) exist even for Bus also.
 Eventually, I would go for the right **semantics** to make it more user-friendly.

 ##How to run the application?